GeotrekCE/Geotrek-admin/docs/import-data/minimal-initial-data.rst

      - GeoJSON
      - Annually

+Districts are not necessarily administrative boundaries.
+They can be intercommunalities, departments, parks, or natural regions.
+The advantage of importing them as Districts is that you will be able to filter them in Geotrek-rando, which will not be possible with Restricted areas.

 .. seealso::

 	Refer to :ref:`this section <import-districts>` to learn more about loading districts in your Geotrek-admin.